iChris4/dolphinXR/Readme.md

 Dolphin can only be installed on devices that satisfy the above requirements.
 Attempting to install on an unsupported device will fail and display an error message.

+### VR (OpenXR)

+* Windows
+    * An OpenXR runtime (SteamVR, Oculus/Meta Link, VDXR, etc.) and a headset it supports.
+    * Direct3D 11, Direct3D 12, Vulkan, or OpenGL backend.
+* Linux
+    * An OpenXR runtime such as Monado or SteamVR.
+    * Vulkan (recommended) or OpenGL backend.
+* Meta Quest
+    * Quest 2, Quest 3, Quest 3S, or Quest Pro, running the standalone `quest` build.
+    * Vulkan or OpenGL ES backend.
+* VR is not supported on macOS.

 ## Building for Windows

 Use the solution file `Source/dolphin-emu.sln` to build Dolphin on Windows.